Get 20% OFF your perfect routine. Take our health quiz.

 Rule 2: Separate timing where possible

 A safer pattern is to not take CBD right before or during drinking.
-If CBD is part of your routine, consider taking it earlier in the day, and avoid topping up after alcohol.
+If CBD is part of your routine, take it earlier in the day and avoid topping up after alcohol.

-If you’re drinking, avoid combining alcohol with multiple calming supplements (CBD + high-dose magnesium + strong sedative herbs).
-That’s where “too drowsy” and next-day grogginess often shows up.
+If you're drinking, avoid combining alcohol with multiple calming supplements (CBD + high-dose magnesium + sedative herbs).
+That's where over-sedation and next-day grogginess most often shows up.

-Rule 4: Don’t use alcohol to “boost” CBD (or vice versa)
+Rule 4: Don't use alcohol to boost CBD

 CBD, alcohol & driving in the UK